-Following his retirement from the Marine Corps in 1986, Gary worked as an investment broker until a fateful encounter with a disabled veteran lead to a career of service with the Disabled American Veterans (DAV).
-He was eventually appointed the DAV’s National Communications Director and served in that role for fourteen years until his retirement in 2011.
+Following his retirement from the United States Marine Corps, Gary worked as an investment broker for two years with A.G.
+Edwards & Sons, Inc. In 1991, a fateful encounter with a wounded Vietnam War veteran at a Saab car dealership led to a 20-year career with the Disabled American Veterans organization (DAV).
+Gary was appointed DAV’s national director of communications in 1997 and served in that role 14 years until his retirement in 2011.

 As communications director, Gary spearheaded the expansion of numerous national advertising, marketing, and public outreach initiatives with major organizations including Ford Motor Company, NASCAR, Harley Davidson, the NFL, MLB, as well as co-sponsorship with the Golden Corral of the National Memorial Day Concert on PBS.
 In 2002, he developed the DAV’s Aviation Outreach Program featuring two fully restored WWII B-25 Mitchell bombers performing at air shows around the country.
 He was the executive production advisor for numerous PBS documentary films, including the Emmy Award-Winning Korean War Stories (2001); World War II Memorial: A Testament to Freedom (2004); The March of the Bonus Army – narrated by Gary Sinise (2006); and Hallowed Grounds: America’s Overseas Military Cemeteries (2009).
 Funding for these documentaries was provided by grants from the DAV National Service Foundation.

 Gary’s military awards include the Navy Achievement Medal, Republic of Vietnam Meritorious Unit Commendation; Vietnam Campaign Medal w/ device; Vietnam Service Medal w/ 1*; Vietnam Cross of Gallantry w/ palm; Joint Service Commendation Medal and Combat Action Ribbon.